Deal sealed on federal budget, ensuring no shutdown, default

 Prospects for an agreement, a months-long priority of top Senate Republican Mitch McConnell, R-Ky., became far brighter when Pelosi returned to Washington this month and aggressively pursued the pact with Treasury Secretary Steven Mnuchin , who was anointed lead negotiator instead of more conservative options like acting White House Chief of Staff Mick Mulvaney or hardline Budget Director Russell Vought.

 Mnuchin was eager to avert a crisis over the government's debt limit.
-There's some risk of a first-ever U.S. default in September, and that added urgency to the negotiations.
+There's some risk of a first-ever U.S. default in September, and that has added urgency to the negotiations.

 The pact would defuse the debt limit issue for two years, meaning that Trump or his Democratic successor would not have to confront the politically difficult issue until well into 2021.

-Washington's arcane budget rules give each side a way to paint the numbers favorably.
+Details on spending levels have been kept under wraps so far, but the complicated accounting under Washington's arcane budget rules gives each side a way to paint the numbers favorably.
 Generally speaking, the deal would lock in place big increases won by both sides in a 2018 pact driven by the demands of GOP defense hawks and award future increases consistent with low inflation.

-Pelosi and Schumer claimed rough parity between increases for defense and nondefense programs, but the veteran negotiator retreated on her push for a special carve-out for a newly reauthorized program for veterans utilizing private sector health care providers.
-Instead non-defense spending increases would exceed increases for the military by $10 billion over the deal's two-year duration.
+Pelosi was positioned to claim rough parity between increases for defense and nondefense programs, but the veteran negotiator retreated on her push for a special carve-out for a newly reauthorized program for veterans utilizing private sector health care providers.

-In the end, non-defense appropriations would increase by $56.5 billion over two years, giving domestic programs 4% increases on average in the first year of the pact, with a big chunk of those gains eaten up by veterans increases and an unavoidable surge for the U.S. Census.
-Defense would increase by $46.5 billion over those two years, with the defense budget hitting $738 billion next year, a 3% hike, followed by only a further $2.5 billion increase in 2021.
+In the end, domestic programs would on average receive 4% increases in the first year of the pact, with much of those gains eaten up by veterans increases and an unavoidable surge for the U.S. Census.
+Defense would jump to $738 billion next year, a 3% hike.

 Trump retains flexibility to transfer money between accounts, which raises the possibility of attempted transfers for building border barriers.
-That concession angered the Senate's top Appropriations Committee Democrat, Patrick Leahy of Vermont, who said he has "many concerns" with a memorandum outlining the agreement that promised there will also be no "poison pills," new policy "riders," or bookkeeping tricks to add to the deal's spending levels.

 The results are likely to displease many on both sides, especially Washington's weakening deficit hawks and liberals demanding greater spending for progressive priorities.
 But Pelosi and McConnell have longtime histories with the Capitol's appropriations process and have forged a powerful alliance to deliver prior spending and debt deals.

 The measure would first advance through the House this week and win the Senate's endorsement next week before Congress takes its annual August recess.
-Legislation to prevent a government shutdown will follow in September.

 Copyright 2019 Associated Press.
 All rights reserved.